AudioKit/AudioKit/docs/MigrationGuide.md

 1. AudioKit 5 has an `AudioPlayer` but doesn't include the AudioKit's 4's other players `AKDiskStreamer` , `AKWaveTable`, or  `AKClipPlayer`.
 Some of these classes had utility and could/should be brought back to AudioKit 5.

-2. The oscillator banks such as `AKOscillatorBank` and `AKMorphingOscillatorBank` have all been removed.
+2. The oscillator banks such as `AKOscillatorBank` have all been removed.
 They were coded in a way that we have since outgrown.
 The only polyphonic node left is `Synth` but we intend on bringing back polyphonic instruments in a well-coded way as soon as possible.

 3. Inter-App Audio support has been removed.
 Apple has deprecated it and Audiobus now supports Apple's AUv3 format, which should work even better than Inter-App Audio.